webdados/Feed-KuantoKusta-for-WooCommerce---Free/readme.txt

 * Default values for express shipping cost, minimum preparation time, minimum delivery time and maximum and minimum delivery time on express shipping;
 * Product-level options for express shipping cost, minimum preparation time, minimum delivery time and maximum, minimum delivery time on express shipping and brand sku;
 * Variation-level EAN/UPC and Brand SKU / MPN;
+* Get EAN/UPC from the WooCommerce "unique identifier" product field (default), any taxonomy or any custom field (for integration with other plugins)
 * Get Brand, Brand SKU / MPN and EAN/UPC from our product field (default), any taxonomy or any custom field (for integration with other plugins), or from the default brand settings field;
 * Get Category from the native WooCommerce product categories, any taxonomy or any custom field (for integration with other plugins);
 * Integration with [BigBuy Dropshipping Connector for WooCommerce](https://wordpress.org/plugins/bigbuy-wc-dropshipping-connector/): get EAN from the BigBuy's reference table